Lojemiru/Chameleon/README.md

 ## Attribution

+The sprites used in the Palette Builder wiki page were made by the incredibly talented and very cool [@shmegleskimo](https://twitter.com/shmegleskimo).
+Go give him a follow!

 This project makes use of some GMLScripts for color conversion.
 [Check out their license here.](GMLscripts.com/license)

 This project also makes use of the CC0-1.0 licensed [GMS2-Color-Picker by THEASK-CN.](https://github.com/THEASK-CN/GMS2-Color-Picker)